The H Barry Collin Research Medal

 The H Barry Collin Research Medal, awarded annually by Optometry Australia, was established in 1977 and named for H Barry Collin AM to acknowledge his pioneering work in optometric research.

-All past original research papers are freely available to read in the H Barry Collin Research Medal Virtual Issue on the Wiley Online Library.
+All past original research papers are freely available to read in the H Barry Collin Research Medal Collection on the journal’s website.

 The award recognises outstanding contributions to the advancement of knowledge in optics, vision science or clinical optometry by a person who is an Australian citizen or a graduate of an Australian optometry school, or who has done a significant part of his or her research in an Australian institution.